Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 ### Conditional visibility

-The Content-action component allows you to control visibility with the help of the `visible` property which can receive its value in three main ways:
+The `<content-action>` component allows you to control visibility with the help of the `visible` property and supports the following scenarios:

--   direct `boolean` value
+-   direct value of `boolean` type
--   binding to a `boolean` property
--   binding to a `Function` property that evaluates the condition and returns a `boolean` value
+-   binding to a property of the `Function` type that evaluates condition and returns `boolean` value

 #### Using direct boolean value